 As a beginner, you will also appreciate thee presence of built-in filters and the possibility of intra-camera processing.
 In other words, this camera ability will improve your images even without using a computer.

-In favor of the camera also speaks of its universality.
+In favor of the camera also speaks its universality.

-In conclusion, I’d like to address most people’s concern and say that even though Nikon D5500 was released a couple years ago, it is still a popular (relevant) DSLR camera in 2018.
+I’d like to address most people’s concern and say that even though Nikon D5500 was released a couple years ago, it is still a popular (relevant) DSLR camera in 2020.

-Now, what are your thoughts on this Nikon D5500 review?
+What are your thoughts on this Nikon D5500 review for this year?